640 Vital Statistics. 29 Condition Alerts found.

-Do you like a coastal setting?
-If so, this neighborhood may be to your liking.
-The South Baltimore neighborhood is on the ocean, a bay, or inlet.
-Often such coastal places have amenities and recreational activities on the waterfront that are attractive to residents and visitors alike.
+South Baltimore is a neighborhood that is on the ocean, a bay, or inlet.
+Many times, such places have amenities that bring locals and visitors to the waterfront for recreational activities or to check out the scenery.
+In some densely populated areas that are less financially well-off, the neighborhood waterfront can be relatively industrial and less open to recreation.
 In addition to being coastal, South Baltimore is a very nautical neighborhood, meaning that it is somewhat historic, walkable, densely populated and on the water.
 This gives the neighborhood a very nautical feel, with some seaside and shipping feel, which some may really enjoy the sights and sounds of.

 Of note is NeighborhoodScout's research finding that the South Baltimore neighborhood has some of the lowest rates of children living in poverty of any neighborhood in the United States.
 In a nation where approximately 1 in 4 children are living in poverty, the South Baltimore community truly stands out from the rest in this regard.

-Did you know that the South Baltimore neighborhood has more Greek and Eastern European ancestry people living in it than nearly any neighborhood in America?
+Did you know that the South Baltimore neighborhood has more Greek and Russian ancestry people living in it than nearly any neighborhood in America?
 It's true!
-In fact, 4.0% of this neighborhood's residents have Greek ancestry and 1.7% have Eastern European ancestry.
+In fact, 2.9% of this neighborhood's residents have Greek ancestry and 5.8% have Russian ancestry.